conortmills/BiddingSystemAssignment/README.md

 ## Set up environment variables

-Create `.env.local` file in the root:
+Create `.env` file in the root:
+*was having issues with .env.local and the current version of prisma

 DATABASE_URL="postgresql://postgres:postgres@localhost:5432/luxor"
 NEXTAUTH_SECRET=dev-secret